yrqoeuqo123/Prediction_of_Air_Quality_in_Beijing/README.md

 5) Results:

 - Check the output folders in data for processed datasets and model predictions.

+### Requirement Python Libraries
+Please use the version new than or equal to the python library in the list
+ - Numpy v1.21.0
+ - Pandas v2.0.3
+ - sklearn v1.3.2
+ - matplotlib v3.8.2
+ - seaborn v0.12.0b3
+ - calendar v2.5
+ - math v3.8
+ - tqdm v2.2.3
 - Visualizations and models' performance metrics are saved in the results folder.

 ### Replicability